-- 2.5 The FAA's service contractor has completed the deployment of ADS-B ground stations; the FAA is using ADS-B information to provide ATC services in all enroute facilities and in over 80% of FAA terminal facilities.
-The FAA has called on aviation users to equip their aircraft in advance of the January 1, 2020 mandate. - The FAA is collaboratively working with commercial operators, the avionics industry, and the general aviation community in the U.S. to ensure awareness of this mandate.
-On October 28, 2014, FAA senior officials met with pilots, operators, manufacturers, and suppliers at an "ADS-B Out Call to Action" meeting to identify and address barriers to equipping with ADS-B Out by January 1, 2020.
-Formed as a result of the Call to Action, Equip 2020 first met in November 2014 and has met at least quarterly since then.
+- 2.5 The FAA has completed the deployment of ADS-B ground stations.
+Since 2014, the FAA has been using ADS-B surveillance information to provide ATC services in most facilities; all FAA ATC facilities will use ADS-B by the end of 2019.
+The FAA has called on aviation users to equip their aircraft in advance of the January 1, 2020 mandate. - The FAA is collaboratively working with commercial operators, the avionics industry, and the general aviation community in the United States to ensure awareness of this mandate.
+On October 28, 2014, FAA senior officials met with pilots, operators, manufacturers, and suppliers at an ADS-B Out Call to Action meeting to identify and address barriers to equipping with ADS-B Out by January 1, 2020.
+The Equip 2020 Working Group was formed as a result of the Call to Action.
+It first met in November 2014 and has met at least quarterly since then.
 Equip 2020 was given 32 tasks, reflecting barriers to ADS-B Out implementation, to resolve.
-Approximately 100 representatives from industry and the FAA regularly attend Equip 2020 meetings and Equip 2020 has become a valuable forum for developing and implementing solutions towards meeting the 2020 mandate. - 2.7 Compliance with Title 14 of the U.S. Code of Federal Regulations (14 CFR) sections 91.225 and 91.227 requires carriage of equipment that meets the performance requirements of FAA Technical Standard Order (TSO)-C166b, Extended Squitter Automatic Dependent Surveillance-Broadcast (ADS-B) and Traffic Information Service-Broadcast (TIS-B) Equipment Operation on the Radio Frequency of 1090 Megahertz (MHz) or, for aircraft which always fly below FL180 in the U.S., equipment that meets the performance requirements of TSO-C154c.
+Approximately 100 representatives from industry and the FAA regularly attend Equip 2020 meetings and it has become a valuable forum for developing and implementing solutions for meeting the 2020 mandate. - 2.7 Compliance with 14 CFR §§ 91.225 and 91.227 requires carriage of equipment that meets the performance requirements of FAA Technical Standard Order (TSO)-C166b, Extended Squitter Automatic Dependent Surveillance-Broadcast (ADS-B) and Traffic Information Service-Broadcast (TIS-B) Equipment Operation on the Radio Frequency of 1090 Megahertz (MHz) or, for aircraft which always fly below FL 180 in the United States, equipment that meets the performance requirements of TSO-C154c, Universal Access Transceiver (UAT) Automatic Dependent Surveillance-Broadcast (ADS-B) Equipment Operating on Frequency of 978 MHz.
 Equipment manufactured under the provisions of TSO-C166b incorporate standards published in RTCA DO-260B/EUROCAE ED-102A.
-ADS-B equipment manufactured to earlier standards (e.g, RTCA DO-260 or DO-260A) do not comply with 14 CFR §91.225 and §91.227.
+ADS-B equipment manufactured to earlier standards (e.g., RTCA DO-260 or DO-260A) do not comply with 14 CFR §91.225 and §91.227.